 Choosing a Safe

 Studio Newborn Photography is more popular now than ever.
 With inexpensive entry level cameras available to the public and an endless Pinterest feed of inspiration, more and more untrained photographers are starting to offer sessions without licenses or training.
-Not all photographers have the knowledge and skill required to safely pose a baby and create those beautiful photos you see on my website.
+Not all photographers have the knowledge or skill required to safely pose a baby and create those beautiful photos you see on my website.
 Newborn Photography takes a lot of special safety and posing training that many new parents and photographers taking on newborn sessions aren’t aware of.
 When booking your Newborn Session please book a photographer who is specifically trained in Newborn Posing Safety, operating a legal, insured, and taxpaying business, and recommended by your hospital, OBGYN, or pediatrician.